binipringle/legalresearch/_texts/0-section0.md

 Something and "Commentary"

-- Treatises // Practitioner Sources
+- Treatises / Practitioner Sources
 - Encyclopedias
 - Law Review Articles

-Encyclopedias provide an overview of the area of the law and may contain citations to some ccases and statutes.
-NOT where you go for very up-to-date information Amerrican jurispudence is the national one - very broad - new york jurisprudence is a little less broad and updated a little more frequently; still very general.
-Good but not greatt.
-What I really want is a treatise.
-A treatise provides in-deptth diiscussion on a particular legal topic anddd is often writtten by legal scholars.
-Practitionerr sourcces are a little more specific in tterms of what ccan be useful tto a pracctitiioner.
-In depth analysis of particular area of law wiith citations to cases, statutes, regulaattions; practiccal suggestions and tips (love tips); forms
+Encyclopedias provide an overview of the area of the law and may contain citations to some cases and statutes.
+NOT where you go for very up-to-date information. *American Jurisprudence* is the national one - very broad.
+New York Jurisprudence is a little less broad and updated a little more frequently; still very general.
+Good but not great.

+A treatise is what I really want.
+A treatise provides in-depth discussion on a particular legal topic and is often written by legal scholars.

+Practitioner sources are a little more specific in terms of what can be useful to a practitioner.
+In-depth analysis of particular area of law with citations to cases, statutes, regulations; practical suggestions and tips (love tips); forms

-ALR: American Law Reports (another beast)
+American Law Reports (ALR)(another beast).
 Westlaw gives you suggestions (if you like this you might also like this).
 Westlaw often suggests ALR.
 ALR is often very good for very specific issues.
 Lots of citations.
 But, just like with encyclopedias, ALR is not always up to date.

-Law Review articles
+Law Review articles are largely academic.

-When I'm doing research on a specific topic I should filter these out because they're largely academic.
 Professors critiquing the law and saying what it should be.
-Law reviews are usually structured similarly.
-Section two is usually background and therefore useful.
-When new or changing topic can be useful.
-Law Review articcles can be useful forr classes where you are writing about a theorrettical topic.
-Problem in thhose clsses is often people don't do much research.
+Law reviews are usually structured similarly. **Section two is usually background and therefore useful.** When new or changing topic can be useful.
+Law Review articles can be useful for classes where you are writing about a theoretical topic.
+Problem in those classes is often people don't do much research.
 Law Review articles are good for this.
 Westlaw and Lexis are good to find recent law review articles.
-Only go back to thhe 90s.
-For older law review articcles use HEIN Online.
+Only go back to the 90s.
+For older law review articles use HEIN Online.

-**HEIN Online**

-Nice obsession with footnotes.
+**HEIN Online** Nice obsession with footnotes.
 HEIN is mostly PDFs so footnotes are in bottom of page.

-Is failing to register as a sex offender a strict liabiility crime

 ---

-Assignment 2 highlights after the fact
+Assignment 2 highlights after the fact (is failing to register as a sex offender a strict liability crime)

 - we used a more formed issue
 - choosing jurisdiction is crucial